waleediqbal1/Git-Learning-and-Installation-/README.md

 ## Drop box:

 - Drop box periodically save the versions of the files and we can see the previous version by using history.
 But drop box save these versions for only 30 days.
 So it have some limitations.
 We can’t use it offline too.
 But yes drop box can do proper editor work.

+##Google Docs:

+- Google Docs is clearly not design to control versions of the code file.
+They are special purpose editors not design to highlight the editor work like (), syntax etc. Can’t use offline too.